adr1enbe4udou1n/terraform-hcloud-k0s/README.md

 ### Salt

-Once logged to your main controller, don't forget to active *Salt*, just type `sudo salt-key -A` in order to accept all minions.
+Once logged to your bastion, don't forget to active *Salt*, just type `sudo salt-key -A` in order to accept all minions.
 You are now ready for using `sudo salt '*' pkg.upgrade` from main control pane in order to upgrade all nodes in one single time.

 > If salt-key command is not existing, wait few minutes as it's necessary that cloud-init has finished his job.